 Free help is available near you.
 Visit OregonHealthCare.gov/GetHelp for local assistance.

 Although we're receiving data on some antibody tests performed in Oregon, there currently isn't enough evidence to suggest that antibody tests are a reliable indicator that someone has or had COVID-19 (or that they have immunity).
 As evidence continues to emerge, we may begin to track these test results more closely and to use the data they provide.
-At this time, we continue to rely on PCR test results for confirming cases of COVID-19 in Oregon.
+At this time, we continue to rely on viral tests such as PCR test for confirming cases of COVID-19 in Oregon.

 Accessibility: For individuals with disabilities or individuals who speak a language other than English, OHA can provide information in alternate formats such as translations, large print, or braille.
 Contact the Health Information Center at 1-971-673-2411, 711 TTY or COVID19.LanguageAccess@dhsoha.state.or.us